Quantum-Resistant Authentication Scheme for RFID Systems Using Lattice-Based Cryptography: Formal Verification

 \subsubsection{Tag and Reader can be Combined Into One Entity}

 All messages exchanged between the tag and the reader are also exchanged between the reader and the server.
 Therefore, if an adversary intends to eavesdrop on the communication between the tag and the reader, it can achieve the same by intercepting the reader-server communication.
-Hence, for the purpose of analysis, the tag and the reader can be treated as a single combined entity.
+Hence, for the purpose of formal verification through AVISPA, the tag and the reader can be treated as a single combined entity.
+It verifies the logical consistency of the message sequence against classical DY threats, such as MITM, replay, and impersonation, ensuring that the fundamental protocol flow is sound.
+In contrast, in our informal security analysis, the three part model where tag, reader and server are treated as separate entities across two insecure channels, addresses resilience to quantum attacks, which are beyond the scope of symbolic modeling tools.
+The informal analysis proves that the protocol maintains identity privacy, unlinkability, and unforgeability even when the reader is treated as a potentially untrusted intermediary.